 Teachers are provided multiple opportunities to participate in professional learning related to reading instruction and strategies.
 Professional learning is focused on building teachers' capacity to better identify, plan for, and meet the needs of each student in their reading achievement.
-Continuous improvement and innovation coaches and principals provide actionable feedback and support for each teacher, based on weekly walkthrough observations.
+Innovative and Personalized Learning Coaches, Continuous Improvement and Innovation Coaches, and principals provide actionable feedback and support for each teacher, based on weekly walkthrough observations and PLC dialogue.

-PROFESSIONAL LEARNING WHO INVOLVED TIMELINE PURPOSE SPRING LAKE PARK ACADEMY District administration As offered throughout Learn reading instructional and formative COURSES Teachers new to Spring Lake Park the year assessment strategies, collaborate to All teachers implement, and reflect on implementation DISTRICT-WIDE LITERACY LEADERS Teachers (2-3 identified by each principal), Throughout the year Collaborate as lead literacy learners across principals, and continuous improvement and schools; plan and implement district-wide innovation coaches from each building professional learning in the area of literacy CLASSROOM WALKTHROUGHS District literacy coordinator, principals, and Weekly Observe reading instruction, reflect on continuous improvement and innovation implementation, and plan for next school-wide coaches from each building professional learning needs

-BUILDING LEVEL PROFESSIONAL LEARNING All building staff Monthly and on designated district professional learning days Collaborate and learn reading instructional strategies and reflect on implementation PROFESSIONAL LEARNING COMMUNITIES K-6 teachers Weekly throughout the year, embedded into the day Identify student learning needs (in the area of reading) based on data analysis of common assessments, reflect on instruction, and plan instructional response for next learning.
-INDIVIDUAL TEACHER LEARNING PLAN K-6 teachers Weekly feedback from coach and principal; monthly meetings with coach and principal To improve teacher practices related to student achievement, professional practices, and student engagement
+PROFESSIONAL LEARNING WHO INVOLVED TIMELINE PURPOSE SPRING LAKE PARK ACADEMY District administration As offered Learn reading instructional and COURSES Teachers new to Spring Lake Park throughout the assessment strategies, collaborate to All teachers year implement, and reflect on implementation DISTRICT-WIDE LITERACY Curriculum leads, principals, and Throughout the Collaborate as lead literacy learners LEADERS coaches from each building year across schools; plan and implement district-wide professional learning in the area of literacy CLASSROOM WALKTHROUGHS District literacy coordinator, principals, Weekly Observe reading instruction, reflect on coaches from each building implementation, and plan for next school-wide professional learning needs BUILDING LEVEL PROFESSIONAL All building staff Designated district Collaborate and learn reading LEARNING professional instructional strategies and reflect on learning days implementation PROFESSIONAL LEARNING K-6 teachers Weekly Identify student learning needs (in the COMMUNITIES throughout the area of reading) based on data analysis of year, embedded common assessments, reflect on into the day instruction, and plan instructional response for next learning.
+INDIVIDUAL TEACHER LEARNING K-6 teachers Weekly feedback To improve teacher practices related to PLAN from coach and student achievement, professional principal; monthly practices, and student engagement meetings with coach and principal